 A large stock pot filled with onions and other curry broth ingredients.

-This Indian restaurant style curry broth is a rich, thick base gravy used to make quick takeaway style Indian curry sauces at home.
-It cooks down into a concentrated broth that can be turned into dishes like korma, patia, chasni and South Indian garlic chilli in minutes.
+This Scottish Indian restaurant style curry broth is the secret behind the rich, thick curry sauces served in Glasgow and beyond.
+A deeply aromatic base gravy that cooks down into a concentrated, toffee-like broth – ready to become korma, patia, chasni, madras or South Indian garlic chilli in minutes.

 An Indian curry from a good Scottish Indian restaurant is truly a thing to behold.
-Rich, thick curry sauce, packed full of onion, garlic, ginger and spices.
-An indulgent delight just waiting to be mopped up with chapati or naan.
+Rich, thick curry sauce, packed full of onion, garlic, ginger and spices – an indulgent delight just waiting to be mopped up with chapati or naan.
+Indian restaurants serving British Indian curries often use a pre-cooked base gravy, but in many parts of England that base gravy is fairly thin and is thickened in the pan as the final curry cooks.
+This Scottish style curry broth is different.

-Indian restaurants and takeaways serving British Indian curries often use a pre cooked base gravy – in many parts of England, that base gravy is fairly thin and gets thickened in the pan as the final curry cooks alongside extra spices or mix powder.
-This Scottish style curry broth is different – it cooks down into a thicker, richer, more concentrated gravy with a deep onion flavour and a slightly toffee like finish.
-This makes it close to a finished curry sauce than its English counterparts, and means the end process of turning it into a variety of different curry dishes is ridiculously easy.
+This Scottish style curry broth is the same kind of base gravy you might find used in many Scottish Indian takeaway restaurants to produce quick, flavour-packed curries to order.
+It cooks down into a thicker, richer, more concentrated gravy with a deep onion flavour and a slightly toffee-like finish – closer to a finished curry sauce than its English counterparts, meaning the end process of turning it into a variety of different curry dishes is ridiculously easy.

-For clarification – this curry broth isn’t intended to be eaten as a finished dish.
-Instead, think of it as the ‘base’ or building block to all manner of different curry sauces.
-With curry broth prepared and in the fridge or freezer, cooking up finished curry dishes takes just a few minutes.
+For clarity, this curry broth isn’t intended to be eaten as a finished dish.
+Think of it as the building block to all manner of different curry sauces.
+With curry broth in the fridge or freezer, your favourite Indian restaurant style curry is just minutes away.

 Onions.
 You will need lots of them, and then a few more besides.
 This is the case for many curry base recipes, and certainly here.
 Once the onions are cooked, they are mixed with creamed coconut and a variety of spices and then blended until smooth.
 As a result of a long, slow simmer, the broth becomes caramelised, thick and toffee like.